Mark Andrews (wrestler): Chikara (2011–2015)

 In August 2011, Andrews travelled to Pennsylvania, to make his debut for Chikara.
 Granted a place in the Young Lions Cup IX, Andrews' first round match was a four-way eliminator, taking on Tadasuke, Nick Jackson and Sean South.
 Tadasuke won the match, last eliminating Andrews on the route to victory.

 In 2014, he appeared in Chikara's yearly King of Trios tournament as Team UK with Pete Dunne and Damian Dunne.
-The team defeated The Bloc Party in the first round, advancing to the quarter finals, where they were then felled by The Devastation Corporation.
+The team defeated The Bloc Party in the first round, advancing to the quarter-finals, where they were then felled by The Devastation Corporation.
 On the third night of the tournament, Andrews appeared in singles action, defeating Oliver Grimsly.

 Andrews was part of Chikara's first ever tour of the UK, gaining a victory over Silver Ant at the show of 31 April 2015 in Cardiff, Wales.
 For the second year running, he took part in Chikara's King of Trios tournament, teaming with 'Flash' Morgan Webster and Pete Dunne as Team Attack.
 They lost their first round match against the League of Nations.
 However, during that weekend Andrews also competed for Chikara's annual Rey de Voladores title, winning the tournament by defeating Shynron in the finals.

-Progress Wrestling (2012–present)
+Progress Wrestling (2012–2022)

 In 2012, Andrews debuted for Progress Wrestling at Chapter 2, defeating Wild Boar Mike Hitchman.
 Andrews returned at Chapter 3 where he was victorious over Xander Cooper, before then entering the inaugural National Progression Series tournament.
 In his first-round match at Chapter 4, Andrews defeated Will Ospreay.
 Both men received a standing ovation from the Progress fans after the match.

 In 2013, Andrews won the Natural Progression Series, defeating Jonathan Windsor in the second round and Paul Robinson in the final, claiming the trophy and a guaranteed title shot.
 Andrews cashed in his shot that evening, defeating Rampage Brown to win the title.
 However, the reign was short lived, as Jimmy Havoc cashed in another guaranteed title shot that same evening, stealing the title after a series of chair shots.